Tips for Getting Your Warehouse Ready for the Holidays

-E-commerce retailers need to have well-prepared supply chains ahead of the holidays, with the right amount of inventory located at the right locations.
-As retail competition increases, online retailers are starting in August to prepare for their busy holiday season.
+eCommerce retailers need to have well-prepared supply chains ahead of the holidays, with the right amount of inventory located at the right locations.
+As retail competition increases, online retailers are already in the throes of preparing for another major peak season.

-Forrester estimates that e-commerce revenue will account for 17% of total retail revenue by 2022.
+- Forrester estimates that e-commerce revenue will account for 17% of total retail revenue in 2022.1

-What do you need to do to get your distribution center/warehouse in tip-top shape before the holidays and what concerns you most about the holiday peak?
+What do you need to do to get your warehouse, fulfillment center, and in-store pickup areas in tip-top shape before the holidays?

-Here are some key tips to get your DC ready for the holidays:
+Here are some key tips to get your fulfillment operations ready for the holidays:

 - Make sure your inventory is positioned for omnichannel so that fulfillment can occur for any sales channel.
 Putting the same inventory product into different channel segments strains efficiencies.

-- Begin hiring and training staff even though the holidays are months off.
+- Secure, hire, and training staff even though the holidays are months off.
 Making sure staff are trained on holiday processes and procedures will keep your operations running smoothly.

 - Ship freight earlier to avoid having to use more expensive transport methods so that orders will arrive on-time at a consumers’ location.